Better-HPC/auto-rest/docs/getting_started/install.md

 | Oracle               | `oracle+oracledb`    |
 | Microsoft SQL Server | `mssql+aiomysql`     |

-User's can extend the list
-In addition to the default drivers, Auto-REST supports any driver compatible with the SQLAlchemy Python framework.
+Auto-REST also supports any database driver compatible with the SQLAlchemy Python framework.
 To add a new driver, install it in the same environment as the Auto-REST utility.

 === "pipx (standalone)"

-    ```bash
+    ```shell
     pipx inject auto-rest [PACKAGE_NAME]
     ```

 === "pip (dependency)"

-    ```bash
+    ```shell
     pip install [PACKAGE_NAME]
     ```